The Nest

 The Takeaway

-It may be inconvenient to put down a full month’s worth of rent as a security deposit.
+It may be inconvenient to deposit an entire month’s rent as a security deposit.
 However, the trend of locking up so much cash is slowly changing for the better.
-NYC security deposit laws changed in recent years and did more to protect the tenant’s rights.
+NYC security deposit laws have changed recently, and more has been done to protect tenants’ rights.

 Written By: Georges Benoliel